rarellano5280/R-Portfolio/README.md

 6. [Contact Me](#contact-me)

 ## Description
-This is a portfolio using the React framework to render a multi-page layout.
-This app
+This is an updated portfolio using the React framework to render a multi-page layout.
+This webpage gives access to a homepage, about me page, resume page and a contact me page.

 ## Installation